stefanhans/go-ipfs-play/cmdtool-template/README.md

 ### Hello World Command

-Here a simple exampe how to introduce a new interactive command:
+Here a simple example how to introduce a new interactive command:

 - Add it to the map of commands in `commander.go`
 ```go